 If you enjoy live music, the House of Blues in the Fenway neighborhood or Middle East in Cambridge are the best small live music venues in the area.

+If you didn’t get enough time to enjoy Harvard earlier in your 3 days in Boston itinerary, you should schedule more time to walk around Harvard Square and Harvard Park.
 Harvard Square also has a lot of great restaurants and cafes, as well as shopping.

 Be a kid for a day at the Museum of Science, my absolute favorite museum in the Boston area.
 Learn about dinosaurs, experience what it feels like without gravity, freeze your shadow, watch an IMAX film, and more.

 Last but not least, if you have extra time I can’t recommend enough to take a day trip to Martha’s Vineyard where you can visit some of the most scenic trips to Cape Cod with a guided tour showing you some of the best highlights like the cute shops of Edgartown, breathtaking views at Gay Head Cliffs, and the adorable cottages at Oak Bluffs.